-Avoidance of damage is the primary mechanism required in policy and may be the only one possible in certain circumstances.
+2.79 Avoidance of damage is the primary mechanism required in policy and may be the only one possible in certain circumstances.
 Where this is not achievable mitigation should be used as far as possible to neutralise any negative effects of the proposed development.
+Where mitigation cannot be achieved through
-Where mitigation cannot be achieved through conditions it may be necessary to enter into a Planning Obligation.
-Given the individual nature of the sites involved obligations would need to be calculated on a site by site basis.

-Where, after consideration and discussion with the Nature Conservation Officer, avoidance and mitigation will still result in a negative outcome, compensation can be considered as the final resort to balance the damage.
-Again Obligations in respect of compensation against loss, would need to be calculated on a site by site basis.

-Enhancements for nature conservation are in addition to the neutralising effects of avoidance, mitigation and compensation.
+- conditions it may be necessary to enter into a Planning Obligation.
+Given the individual nature of the sites involved obligations would need to be calculated on a site by site basis. - Where, after consideration and discussion with the Nature Conservation Officer, avoidance and mitigation will still result in a negative outcome, compensation can be considered as the final resort to balance the damage.
+Again Obligations in respect of compensation against loss, would need to be calculated on a site by site basis. - 2.81 Enhancements for nature conservation are in addition to the neutralising effects of avoidance, mitigation and compensation.
 Enhancements may be general or based on particular policy requirements.
 Whichever they may be, they should be considered as part of the initial design of the proposal, and in discussion with the Nature Conservation Officer.
 The aim of these enhancements should be to maximise benefits for the nature conservation value of the site.
-Planning Obligations for enhancements would need to be calculated on a site by site basis.
+Any enhancements should be sought only where there is a clear planning policy justification and be negotiated on a site by site basis.